openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Drive resource
 ++++++++++++++

-For emulating the *Drive* resource, the user can statically configure one or more drives.
+For emulating the *Drive* resource, the user can statically configure one or more Drives.

-The *Drive* instances are keyed in a composite manner using (System_UUID, Storage_ID) where System_UUID is the UUID of the System and Storage_ID is the ID of the Storage resource to which that particular drive belongs.
+The *Drive* instances are keyed in a composite manner using (System_UUID, Storage_ID), where System_UUID is the UUID of the System and Storage_ID is the ID of the Storage resource to which that particular Drive belongs.

 .. code-block:: python